Student engagement panels

 Appealing panel decisions

-- You must submit an appeal on your own behalf, within five days of the notification of permanent withdrawal from your studies.
+You must submit an appeal on your own behalf, within 14 calendar days of the notification of permanent withdrawal from your studies.

-- Appeals will be considered by the Head of Student Operations or their nominee.
+Appeals will be considered by the Head of Student Registry Services or their nominee.